is8ac/aural2/paper/aural2.md

 intent model via reinforcement learning is however somewhat inelegant.

-Another potential improvement would be to use a pair of one-hot embedded outputs, one for verbs and another for nouns.
-Whereas the current Aural2 outputs the action which the user wishes the machine to take, a dual embedding would allow Aural2 to classify arbitrary pairs of action and thing to which the action is to be applied.
+Another potential improvement would be to use a pair of one-hot embedded outputs, one for intents and another for entities.
+Whereas the current Aural2 outputs the action which the user wishes the machine to take, a dual embedding would allow Aural2 to classify arbitrary pairs of intent and initiate.
 This would allow a significantly larger portion of the space of commands to be represented by the output.

 [^1]: Use-mention distinction: